yorin/rackspace-api-cli/README.md

 - Show all Rackspace link and region
 - Show generated token for whatever reason
 - Show files/directory
-- Error prompt if username and api not detected
+- Error prompts if username and api not detected

 Example Commands